navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 Rejection of vedic knowledge dissolved the power of those that were ritualistic experts.
 The production and popularization of epistimelogic texts in Buddhism and Jainism elevated the place of Shramana traditions among the masses and the elite.

 To rise up to this challenge, the vedic philosophers founded and developed the 6 darshanas.
-During this period the various schools engaged in critiques of each other's works further enhancing the potency of each of the schools as well as the argumentative tradition of the "Indian" inquiry into the nature of truth.
+During this period the various schools engaged in critiques of each other's works, further enhancing the potency of their schools as well as the argumentative tradition of the "Indian" inquiry into the nature of truth.

 Adi Shankara, clearly inspired by many of the Buddhist principles, but with a keen disdain for certain aspects that he attributed to a nihilistic outlook, brought the monistic Adwaita as a major force and swept through the nation with debates, treatises and force, annihilating the buddhist strongholds.